pyao137/Find-Your-FIt/README.md

-# Find-Your-Fit
+# Find-Your-Fit - MapHacks 2021

 Have you ever wanted to work out, but were afraid to do it alone?
 If so, try our web app to find your fit!

-Find Your Fit was developed using react.js, sql, and other technologies for MapHacks 2021.
+Find Your Fit was developed using react.js, MySQL, and other technologies for MapHacks 2021.
 It connects a user to others nearby who are also looking for workout buddies.

 We unfortunately do not have an actual site or server running Find Your Fit.